 BIO 250 Anatomy and Physiology (5) F, Sp, Su.
 Concepts of human structure and function and relationships of these concepts to cells, tissues, organs and systems.
 Four hours lecture, two hours lab.
 Credit for this course is not applicable toward a major in biology.
-Prerequisite: BIO 101.
+Prerequisite: BIO 101 or BIO 105.